lord97j/BacklinkHub/data/md/terms-of-service.md

 - Share inappropriate or offensive content

 4. Intellectual Property
-All content, features, and functionality are owned by Cursor Rules and are protected by international copyright, trademark, and other intellectual property laws.
+All content, features, and functionality are owned by BacklinkHub and are protected by international copyright, trademark, and other intellectual property laws.

 5. Termination
 We reserve the right to: